Jesubalan19/Implementation-of-Iterative-Policy-Evaluation-for-a-Finite-MDP/README.md

 ## Inference

+Based on the output you obtained, here is a suitable **Inference** for your experiment report:

+### **Inference**

-The Policy Evaluation algorithm was successfully implemented on the FrozenLake environment.
-The algorithm iteratively applied the Bellman Expectation Equation to compute the state-value function for a given policy.
-The value function converged after a finite number of iterations, indicating that the algorithm correctly estimated the expected return for every state under the fixed policy.
-The resulting state-value table shows that states closer to the goal have higher values, while states leading to holes or terminal conditions have lower values.
-Thus, the experiment demonstrates how Policy Evaluation estimates the long-term expected reward of each state without changing the policy, serving as a fundamental step in Dynamic Programming and Reinforcement Learning.
+The Policy Evaluation algorithm was successfully executed on the 4×4 FrozenLake environment and converged after **71 iterations**.
+The computed state-value function indicates the expected long-term reward for each state when following the given policy.
+States closer to the goal have higher state values, with the highest value of **0.4336** observed at state 14, which is adjacent to the goal.
+States corresponding to holes and terminal states have a value of **0**, as they do not provide any future reward.
+The gradual increase in state values from the starting state (**0.0124**) toward the goal demonstrates that the Bellman Expectation Equation correctly propagates future rewards backward through the environment.
+Thus, the experiment verifies that Policy Evaluation accurately estimates the value of each state under a fixed policy and serves as a fundamental step in Dynamic Programming and Reinforcement Learning.

 ---